actoron/jadex/docs/components/components.md

 # Implementation

-Micro Agents are defined by plain java classes.
-In order for a java class to represent a Micro Agent, two requirements have to be met:
+Micro Agents are defined by plain Java classes.
+In order for a Java class to represent a Micro Agent, two requirements have to be met:

  - The name of the class has to end with "Agent" (e.g. ```MyAgent```, ```ChatAgent```, ...)
  - The class has to be annotated with the ```@Agent``` Annotation